 The best view of the parliament is from across the Danube on the opposite bank or from the terrace of the Buda Castle.

 The Great Market Hall or the Central Market Hall of Budapest is the oldest and largest indoor market in Budapest built in 1897.
-The three-storey market hall spread over 10,000 square meters is one of the best markets in Budapest and a popular tourist attraction.
+The three-story market hall spread over 10,000 square meters is one of the best markets in Budapest and a popular tourist attraction.
 The market is located close to the city center on the Pest end of Liberty Bridge which is one of the famous Budapest bridges.

 The ground floor of the market is the busiest part of the market selling a wide assortment of products like fresh vegetables, fruits, cheese, spices, meats, and candies.
 The top floor mainly has stalls selling handicrafts and souvenirs along with eateries selling Hungarian specialties.
 The basement sells seafood and Hungarian special pickles vegetables.
 The shops in the basement have fish tanks where one can buy some fresh catch.